SiddeshkanthLogonathan/Stock-Price-Forecasting-using-Neural-Networks/README.md

 # Data

-The data is queried real time from [yahoo finance](https://finance.yahoo.com/) using DataReader and is not stored locally.
+The data is queried real time from [yahoo finance](https://finance.yahoo.com/) using yfinance and is not stored locally.